-Here, with an aim to enhance the sensitivity and robustness of leafminer diagnosis and biosecurity objectives, we present a novel eDNA-based diagnostic method for L. sativae based on residual DNA inside empty leaf mines.
+Here, with an aim to enhance the sensitivity and robustness of leafminer diagnosis and biosecurity objectives, we develop a novel eDNA-based diagnostic method for L. sativate based on residual DNA inside empty leaf mines.
 Specifically, we answer how the sensitivity of the diagnostic is affected by: (i) different field preservation methods; (ii) DNA degradation due to field exposure time; and (iii) different plant hosts.
+We then demonstrate the effectiveness of the eDNA diagnostic by detecting a new incursion of L. sativae on an island in the Torres Strait.
+We present our work as four discrete experiments, which are visualized in Supplementary Figure S1.